smartcorelib/smartcorelib.org/user_guide/model_selection.md

 Model selection is the process of selecting one final machine learning model from among a collection of candidate models for you problem at hand.
 The process of assessing a model’s performance is known as model evaluation.

-[K-fold Cross-Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) is a commonly used technique for model selection and evaluation.
+[K-fold Cross-Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) (k-fold CV) is a commonly used technique for model selection and evaluation.
 Another alternative is to split your data into three separate sets: _training_, _validation_, _test_.
 You use the _training_ set to train your model and _validation_ set for model selection and hyperparameter tuning.
 The _test_ set can be used to get an unbiased estimate of model performance.

 You can use [`train_test_split`]({{site.api_base_url}}/model_selection/fn.train_test_split.html) function to split your data into two separate sets.
 In the example that follows we split [Boston Housing]({{site.api_base_url}}/dataset/boston/index.html) dataset into two new sets: 80% of data is reserved for training and 20% of data is left for model evaluation.